 The following process shall be used in making a recommendation to award or deny tenure and/or promotion to a faculty member:

 a.
-The candidate shall notify the department chair of his/her intent to apply for tenure and/or promotion and provide a list of at least three potential external reviewers from other institutions.
+The candidate shall notify the department chair of their intent to apply for tenure and/or promotion and provide a list of at least three (3) potential external reviewers from other institutions.
 Reviewers should be sufficiently independent of the candidate to provide fair and impartial reviews; they should not normally include mentors or recent collaborators of the candidate.
 The candidate may also identify individuals that shall be excluded as reviewers.
-In the event that the department chair is applying for promotion the dean or his/her designee shall take the place of the department chair in the promotion process.
+In the event that the department chair is applying for promotion, the dean, or designee, shall take the place of the department chair in the promotion process.
 The qualifications of the reviewers selected shall be documented and any relationships to the candidate disclosed.
 The candidate shall not contact the reviewer in connection with their candidacy.

 d.
 The candidate’s personnel committee shall make a departmental recommendation to the department chair, with a copy to the candidate.

 e.
-The chair shall prepare his/her recommendation and provide a copy to the candidate.
-The chair will place his/her recommendation and the recommendation of the departmental personnel committee in the candidate’s application materials and forward the application to the college’s tenure and promotion committee.
+The chair shall prepare their recommendation and provide a copy to the candidate.
+The chair will place their recommendation and the recommendation of the departmental personnel committee in the candidate’s application materials and forward the application to the college’s tenure and promotion committee.

 f.
 The college tenure and promotion committee shall review the qualifications of the candidates for promotion and make its recommendation.
-The composition of that committee, which is constituted by the Dean of the college, is described in BSU Policy 4310.
-Within three days of its decision, the chair of the college tenure and promotion committee shall place the committee’s written recommendation into the candidate’s application materials and provide a copy to the candidate.
+The composition of that committee, which is constituted by the Dean of the college, is described in University Policy 4310 (Faculty Promotion and Tenure Committee Duties and Composition).
+Within three (3) days of its decision, the chair of the college tenure and promotion committee shall place the committee’s written recommendation into the candidate’s application materials and provide a copy to the candidate.
 If the committee’s recommendation is to deny tenure and/or promotion, the faculty member may request a meeting with the committee within five working days of the notification.
-If requested, the committee must grant a meeting with the faculty member within five working days of the request.
-Within three working days of meeting with the candidate, a written final recommendation shall be added to the application materials, with a copy to the candidate and forwarded to the Dean of the college.
+If requested, the committee must grant a meeting with the faculty member within five (5) working days of the request.
+Within three (3) working days of meeting with the candidate, a written final recommendation shall be added to the application materials, with a copy to the candidate and forwarded to the Dean of the college.

 g.
-The Dean shall make his/her recommendation to grant or deny tenure and/or promotion.
-The Dean shall notify the faculty member in writing of his/her recommendation within three working days of the decision.
-If the Dean’s recommendation is to deny tenure and/or promotion, the faculty member may, within five working days of the notification, request a meeting with the Dean.
+The Dean shall make their recommendation to grant or deny tenure and/or promotion.
+The Dean shall notify the faculty member in writing of their recommendation within three (3) working days of the decision.
+If the Dean’s recommendation is to deny tenure and/or promotion, the faculty member may, within five (5) working days of the notification, request a meeting with the Dean.
 If requested, the Dean shall grant a meeting within five working days of the request.
-The Dean shall make a final recommendation and forward that recommendation to the Provost and Vice President for Academic Affairs who, in turn, forwards his/her recommendation to the President.
+The Dean shall make a final recommendation and forward that recommendation to the Provost and Vice President for Academic Affairs who, in turn, forwards their recommendation to the President.

 h.
-The President (in consultation with the Provost and Vice President for Academic Affairs) shall make his/her decision to award or deny tenure and/or promotion.
-The President shall notify the faculty member of his/her decision.
-If the President’s decision is to deny tenure and/or promotion, the faculty member may request a meeting with the President within five working days of the notification.
+The President (in consultation with the Provost and Vice President for Academic Affairs) shall make their decision to award or deny tenure and/or promotion.
+The President shall notify the faculty member of their decision.
+If the President’s decision is to deny tenure and/or promotion, the faculty member may request a meeting with the President within five (5) working days of the notification.
 The President shall grant such a meeting within 30 days, if requested.

 i.
 Once the final decision regarding tenure and/or promotion has been made, the Provost and Vice President for Academic Affairs shall remove the external letters and return the application materials to the college Dean.